jeffnyman/zil-retro/LEARN_ZIL.md

 ```

 This whole construct is a FORM.
 The first element of a form indicates the operation to be performed and all other elements are the arguments to that operation.
 Here the operation is `+` and the arguments to that operation are `1` and `2`.
 Thus you should see a response of 3 in the REPL itself.

+The above is one of the arithmetic instructions.
+This is actually an `ADD` instruction to the interpreter.
+This operation appears in ZIL code as a `+` but the compiler changes it to `ADD`.

 ### Prefix Notation